translate/pootle/docs/server/commands.rst

 ^^^^^

 This opens a Python shell with the Django and Pootle environment already loaded.
-Useful if you know a bit of python or the Django models syntax.
+Useful if you know a bit of Python or the Django models syntax.

 .. _commands#running_in_cron: